FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Lack of Specificity in the Vocabulary}

 Some leaf nodes in the ontology were merged to their parents due to data scarcity.
 For instance, leaf nodes such as \textit{Blender}, \textit{Chopping (food)}, and \textit{Toothbrush} had to be merged with their parent \textit{Domestic sounds, home sounds}.
-This motivated us to keep the latter as a valid class despite it being originally blacklisted in the ontology.
-A natural extension of FSD50K is to grow these merged leaf nodes by adding more data.
+This motivated us to keep the latter class as a valid class despite that it is blocked in the ontology \cite{gemmeke2017audio}.